runticm/test/README.md

 `git push`
 On Jenkins web page we see that job is triggered
 Go to AWS, EC2 console, under **Load balancers**, find the one we created and under **Description** tab copy the **DNS name**
-Paster the DNS name in the browser and the page should show up
+Paste the DNS name in the browser and the page should show up

   :) Hello world (: